mrchuvyzgalov/sharded-bitcoin-py/README.md

 # 🧱 Sharded-Bitcoin‑Py (Python Sharded Bitcoin Simulator)

-Simulation of a simplified Sharded Bitcoin-like network implemented in Python using UTXO model, P2P messaging, mining, and consensus mechanisms.
+Simulation of a simplified Sharded Bitcoin-like network (with 2 shards) implemented in Python using UTXO model, P2P messaging, mining, and consensus mechanisms.

 ---